 It doesn’t feel that long ago that online gambling was permitted across all of USA.
 It certainly doesn’t seem almost a decade ago.
 A 21 year old today interested in online gambling would have been a mere child back then.
 The lengthy absence of online gambling means there is a mass of people between 21 and 30 years old that have little to no knowledge of online gambling.

 As more American states slowly start to legalize online gambling, there will be new sites popping up, vying to take advantage of a generation that are new to gambling.
 There is a duty of care and responsibility to educate and inform this group of the pitfalls of online gambling.
-The last thing the gambling industry wants in a few years is a backlash for exploiting new gamblers.
+The last thing the gambling industry wants in a few years is a backlash for exploiting new gamblers contributing to the overall earnings of gambling operators.
 Online gambling should be fun, entertaining, and hopefully financially rewarding.
 To achieve that, new gamblers should be properly informed of the risks.
 If you are new to online gaming, read our responsible gambling page for useful information and resources.

 There is much a lot to be optimistic about for the future for online gambling in USA.
 The legalization in several states and recent Court of Appeals decision gives momentum to champions of online gambling.
 We are still some way from seeing online poker legal across all of USA.
 But, like a set of dominoes, we can hope the first pieces are starting to fall and topple.
 Who knows?
 We could have another online poker boom upon us…